What is a Voice Search?

 Voice search uses speech recognition technology that allows users to enter search queries using the voice instead of text.
+Voice search relies on NLP (Natural Language Processing) technology to determine accents, interests, behavior.
+Gradually this technology discovers the broader contextual and informational relevance of the specific query.

 With the increasing popularity of mobile personal assistants, websites optimized for voice search can reap additional benefits.